 Before the course is actually delivered to the learners, which is the quality assurance But, there is another step.
 The training course is sent to the quality assurance or QA team that specializes in determining whether the course is fit for consumption by the learners.
 This is the last test before the course will be delivered to learners, which is why QA experts undergo each aspect and part of this course, the text, the graphics, the interactivities, the menus, and so on, conducting the course and completing it several times to guarantee that it is really flawless.

-After QA is completed, the training course is currently prepared for sign-off, and also the course’s edition is known as the version that is gold.
+After QA is completed, the training course is currently prepared for sign-off, and the course’s edition is known as the version that is gold.
 The training course is currently published on LMS or the learning portal, where learners can get it.

 If you abide by the above-mentioned procedure for learning development, it’ll always be simple and it’ll bring forth achievement.